-Start with the legends of the Sydney fine dining scene.
-Quay, Bennelong, Aria and Cafe Sydney are set around Sydney Harbour, serving innovative modern Australian cuisine with exceptional views.
-Go for seafood and steak at the striking art deco Rockpool Bar & Grill and indulgent French-Japanese degustation at Tetsuya’s.
+Start at the top with the big guns of Sydney’s fine dining scene.
+Quay, Bennelong, Aria and Cafe Sydney serve superb modern Australian cuisine coupled with front row seats to dazzling Sydney Harbour.
+Wood-fired meats, seafood and a world-class wine list star at the visually impressive art deco Rockpool Bar & Grill while Sydney institution Tetsuya’s French-Japanese degustation menu never fails to impress.

-There’s no gas or electricity at Surry Hills’ Firedoor, where everything is cooked over a wood fire.
+Speaking of wood, there’s no gas or electricity at Surry Hills’ Firedoor, where everything is cooked over coals and the ingredients speak for themselves.
 It's all about fire at Porteño, an achingly cool Argentinian grill, too.
-Chippendale’s Automata serves bold food in an industrial dining room.
-Yellow in Potts Point is Sydney's first fine dining vegetarian and vegan restaurant, pairing delectable dishes with an exciting wine list.
+Chippendale’s Automata serves bold food in an industrial dining room, while Potts Point is home to Yellow, Sydney's first fine dining vegetarian and vegan restaurant, pairing creative dishes with an excellent wine list.

 In the CBD, follow the queues down a pedestrian laneway for Mr Wong.
 The wait is long but oh so worth it for contemporary Australian-Cantonese cuisine and cool cocktails.
 Sydney is also seeing the rise and rise of the omakase, loosely translated to "I'll leave it up to you".
 Do whatever it takes to get into the 11-seater Kuon Omakase, soon to open sister restaurant Kuon Tempura and Chaco Bar with its 13-dish omakase.